 The Alpine Dachsbracke has a whole lot of personality.
 It is cuddly, affectionate and loves to play, as it needs mental stimulation.

-It will behave well with kids, dogs and others strangers, however, should never be left alone with smaller pets due to its hunting instincts.
+It will behave well with kids, dogs and other strangers, however, they should never be left alone with smaller pets due to its hunting instincts.

 The Alpine Dachsbracke is fairly easy to train but can be stubborn at times.
-You need to use lots of firm, obedience-based activities, and positive reinforcement in order to teach it right from wrong.
+You need to use lots of firm, obedience-based activities, and positive reinforcement to teach it right from wrong.

 The Dietary Requirements of the Alpine Dachsbracke